VLOG (Video Blog)

 Addressing Climate Change

-Here is one of my two VLOG entries for March, 2019.
-(The second one about Scotland is in production.)
+March, 2019.
 This 56 minute video is one of the most important I've ever produced in terms of explaining the relevance and importance of my Earth Studies Program.
 The thesis is represented in the title: political, economic and legal changes are necessary to effectively address climate change, but they are not sufficient.
 My thesis is that widespread knowledge of both complexity sciences and geophysiology are equally important, especially by those who are seeking political, economic and legal changes.

 In fact, my assertion is that without widespread knowledge of complexity and geophysiology, the probability of the long-term survival of our species in truly ecologically sustainable societies will decrease significantly.
 That's because our entire civilization is founded on incorrect views of nature, Earth and life that emerged from the mechanistic paradigm during the last three centuries.
 We must replace those views with the radically different views offered by complexity sciences and geophysiology that are simultaneously fascinating and awe-inspiring.
 That is, this is not merely academic or philosophical interest.